openid/eKYC-IDA/openid-connect-4-identity-assurance.md

 * the transaction ID,
 * the authentication method employed, and
-* the transaction type (e.g. the claims returned).
+* the transaction type (e.g. the set of claims returned).

 This transaction data MUST be stored as long as it is required to store transaction data for auditing purposes by the respective regulation.